How Long Do I Have To File a Lawsuit After a Car Accident?

 What Should You Do Immediately After a Car Accident?

-What you do in the immediate aftermath of a car accident may profoundly affect your ability to file a claim or lawsuit.
+What you do in the immediate aftermath of a car accident may profoundly impact your ability to file a claim or lawsuit.
 More importantly, making the right choices protects your health and well-being.
 Of course, the circumstances surrounding every car accident are different, but in general, you could benefit from following these steps after a collision:

 - Check for injuries.
 Assess yourself for any visible injuries, and be mindful of how you feel as you slowly move.
 If you have passengers, make sure they are okay as well.